Humanizer for German: Why AI Text Detection Is Language-Specific

 4. Markup (6 patterns, all MEDIUM)

-Markdown instead of wikitext, broken wikitext, dead links, fabricated DOIs/ISBNs, incorrect reference formats, wrong categories.
+Markdown instead of wikitext, broken wikitext and AI tool artifacts (oaicite tags, contentReference spans, turn0search0 references), dead links, full citation fabrication (hallucinated publications, non-existent journals, utm_source parameters), incorrect reference formats, wrong categories.

 5. Miscellaneous (3 patterns, LOW/MEDIUM)